-In the wake of tragedies like Sandy Hook, everyone stops and wonders what lies behind sick violence like this.
+In the wake of tragedies like Sandy Hook, everyone stops and wonders what lies behind violence like this.
 More importantly, they wonder how to prevent it from happening again.

 Some argue for greater gun control.
 Others argue for a gun ban.

 The first argument is solid.
 The second is ill-advised.